Bira/octopus-carnival/_drafts/hells-rebels-3-part-2.md

 The fort is defended by a garrison of 23 soldiers, commanded by Lucien Thrune, a wyvern-riding cavalier.
 He also has a bound erinyes devil with him, and a very unhappy bound jann servant.
-The soldiers are somewhat weak individually, but dangerous in large groups.
+Another devil acts as a stationary sentry at the entrance to the treasury.
+The soldiers are weak individually, but dangerous in large groups.
 They wear mail and are armed with halberds and crossbows, favoring ranged attacks over melee.

 The best way to handle this might be as a Metal Gear-like stealth mission.
-The PCs are very likely to have the necessary magic to invisibly levitate to the top of the fort's battlements and being their infiltration from there.
-Even a more obvious assault would benefit from using that as an opening move, since it makes it harder for the guards to snipe the delvers with ballistas.
-Clever PCs might also find the entrance to the wyvern's den down on the cliffside and use the Flight+Invisibility combo to enter through there.
+The PCs are very likely to have the necessary magic to turn the whole party invisible and levitate them for a short time.
+Clever PCs might find the entrnce to the wyvern's stable down on the cliffside and enter through there, bypassing a lot of the security measures on the surface.
+The same technique might allow them to land atop the fort's battlements and begin from there, bypassing the courtyard kill box.
+Even if they immediately go loud and begin a frontal assault, they'll begin doing that from a hugely advantageous position.

 The third-best option is for them to disguise themselves as someone authorized to cross the Gap and ride into the courtyard, from which they can force their way into the fort.
+It's less than ideal because they can be targetted by crossbow and ballista fire from the battlements.

 Starting an overt assault will sound a general alert and have every soldier converge on the party's position.
 It's easier to deal with them piecemeal,